ATNF/askapsoft/Code/Doc/user/current/doc/pipelines/ScienceFieldContinuumImaging.rst

 optionally image the continuum dataset as a cube, preserving the frequency sampling.
 This task also allows the specification of multiple polarisations, with a cube created for each polarisation given.
-The **simager** task is used for the continuum cube imaging.
 Many of the imaging specifications (shape, direction etc, as well as gridding & preconditioning) given for continuum imaging are used for the continuum cube, although the cleaning parameters can be given as different.